-What happens if you don't end your tenancy legally
+What happens if you do not end your tenancy legally

 References